TL;DR

 Not all PMI policies are created equal.
 The market can be complex, but understanding the key components allows you to tailor a plan that meets your specific needs and budget.

 Navigating these options can be daunting.
-This is where the value of an independent expert broker becomes clear.
+This is where the value of a regulated expert broker becomes clear.

 Trying to compare policies from all the major UK insurers—like Bupa, Aviva, AXA Health, and Vitality—on your own is a recipe for confusion.
 Each has different definitions, benefits, and exclusions.

-An expert broker, like us at WeCovr, works for you, not the insurance company.
+A specialist at WeCovr or one of our broker partners works for you, not the insurance company.
 Our role is to:

 Our service is completely free to you, as we are paid a commission by the insurer you choose.
 Furthermore, we believe in proactive health management.
-That's why, in addition to finding you the best policy, all WeCovr customers receive complimentary access to CalorieHero, our exclusive AI-powered calorie and nutrition tracking app, helping you stay on top of your health every day.
+That's why, in addition to finding you a strong fit for your needs, all WeCovr customers receive complimentary access to CalorieHero, our exclusive AI-powered calorie and nutrition tracking app, helping you stay on top of your health every day.

 This is the single most important rule to understand about Private Medical Insurance in the UK.
 It must be stated with absolute clarity.